Leadwerks/Documentation/Lua/ATan.md

 # ATan

 This function returns the arc tangent of the specified value.
+The second overload will return an angle, given the Y and X coordinates of a point.

 ## Syntax